minnelab/NeuroCBIR/README.md

 ## Required Data

-This project requires pre-trained model weights and embedding datasets, which must be downloaded manually.
-After cloning the repository, you must place these files into the `deploy/data/data_private/` directory.
+NeuroCBIR relies on pre-trained model weights and embedding datasets.
+These files must be downloaded manually and placed in the `deploy/data/data_private/` directory after cloning the repository.
+You can obtain the required files from the [releases](https://github.com/minnelab/NeuroCBIR/releases) page.

 The expected directory structure is: